 Fractional Shares.
-The Company does not intend to issue fractional shares in connection with the Reverse Split.
-The Company currently anticipates that it will cause its exchange agent to aggregate all fractional share interests following the Reverse Split, sell the aggregated fractional shares interests into the market and allocate and distribute the net proceeds received from such sale (reduced by any customary brokerage fees, commissions and other expenses) among the stockholders who would otherwise hold a fractional share interest as a result of the Reverse Split on a pro rata basis.
+The Company does not intend to issue fractional shares in connection with the reverse stock split.
+The Company currently anticipates that it will cause its exchange agent to aggregate all fractional share interests following the reverse stock split, sell the aggregated fractional shares interests into the market and allocate and distribute the net proceeds received from such sale (reduced by any customary brokerage fees, commissions and other expenses) among the stockholders who would otherwise hold a fractional share interest as a result of the reverse stock split on a pro rata basis.
 Stockholders will not be entitled to receive interest for the period of time between the Effective Time and the date payment for their fractional share interest is received.

-After the Reverse Split is effected, a stockholder will have no further interest in the Company with respect to its fractional share interest and persons otherwise entitled to a fractional share will not have any voting, dividend or other rights with respect thereto, except to receive the above-described cash payment.
+After the reverse stock split is effected, a stockholder will have no further interest in the Company with respect to its fractional share interest and persons otherwise entitled to a fractional share will not have any voting, dividend or other rights with respect thereto, except to receive the above-described cash payment.
 Although the Company will pay any brokerage fees, commissions and other expenses related to the exchange agent's selling in the open market shares that would otherwise be fractional shares, as described above, such expenses will reduce the cash amounts to be paid to stockholders in lieu of the receipt of fractional shares.